wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 clusterctl init --infrastructure openstack
 ```

 Our cluster on Somerville is now our management cluster.
+We can use this to deploy and manage multiple OpenStack clusters on different sites.
+If the management cluster is accidently deleted, then our worker clusters become independent and will still work, but won't be manageable via ClusterAPI.

 # Build CAPI image in target OpenStack environment:

-Next, we need to build a control image in our target OpenStack environment
+Next, we need to build a control image in our target OpenStack environment.
+The management cluster will use this image to create clusters in the target project.
+Prerequisites are an existing Ubuntu image in the target project, and OpenStack credentials with project-level permissions for the target project.

 Install Packer on command/control VM: